 Dr. Aviroop Biswas

-Dr. Aviroop Biswas is an associate scientist at the Institute for Work & Health.
+Dr. Aviroop Biswas is a scientist at the Institute for Work & Health.
+He is also an assistant professor in epidemiology at the University of Toronto's Dalla Lana School of Public Health.

-He obtained his PhD in health services research at the University of Toronto’s Institute of Health Policy, Management and Evaluation.
+Biswas obtained his PhD in health services research at the University of Toronto’s Institute of Health Policy, Management and Evaluation.
 During his PhD studies, he received a doctoral research fellowship from the Toronto Rehabilitation Institute and was a past recipient of the University of Toronto’s Ted Goldberg award for academic excellence and promise in health services research.
-Biswas was previously a Mustard post-doctoral fellow at the Institute for Work & Health.
+Biswas was previously a Mustard post-doctoral fellow at the Institute for Work & Health (2017-2019).

 “Worker health goes beyond simply thinking about protecting workers from the hazards of work.
 Unhealthy living not only increases the risk of preventable disease, but is also a major cause of workplace absence and injury.
 The challenge is to convince employers that the health and well-being of workers is in the best interests of the workplace to promote.” – Dr. Avi Biswas